 Is to implement council's strategy and program.
 It will do this through skilled and responsive management, by valuing its staff, partnerships and community involvement, by providing quality customer service and upholding ethical standards and behaviour.

-Relevant Council goals and objectives and how these are addressed in this asset management plan are:
+Relevant Council goals and objectives (as outlined in Council's Delivery Program 2009 - 2013) and how these are addressed in this asset management plan are: